S&P 500 7,157.35 +0.69% DOW 49,151.21 -0.32% NASDAQ 24,807.89 +1.51% VIX 18.67 -3.31% CRUDE 93.68 -2.26% NAT GAS 2.69 +2.75% GOLD 4,743.90 +0.82%

 How to Use This Data

-Seasonal projection data for the NASDAQ Composite reflects how the index has historically performed during this same calendar period across prior years.
-The 80% consecutive win rate means the index closed higher 80% of the time in comparable historical windows, while the midterm election year win rate of 46.2% tells a notably different story for that specific cycle.
+Seasonal projection data for the NASDAQ Composite illustrates how the index has historically performed during this same calendar period across prior years.
+The 80.0% consecutive win rate means the index closed higher in 80 out of every 100 comparable historical periods, while the midterm election year win rate of 38.5% reflects a notably weaker pattern during those specific cycles.

-When the two bases diverge as they do here, pointing in opposite directions with projected returns of +12.1% and -5.6% respectively, it signals that the election cycle has historically produced meaningfully different conditions than the broader consecutive pattern.
-The median return is often more useful than the average in these cases, as it is less distorted by outlier years at either extreme.
+When the two bases point in opposite directions, as they do here, it signals that the election cycle environment has historically produced meaningfully different outcomes than the broader consecutive pattern alone would suggest.
+The median return is often more reliable than the average in these cases, since extreme outlier years can distort averages and the median better represents the typical historical experience.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.